rlearsch/rlearsch.github.io/_portfolio/20220622_NBA_bio-modeling.md

 ### Options for Nans
 1. Work on dataset of only intact rows
 1. Work on dataset of only intact columns
-1. Replace nan with
+1. Replace nan with median
-    - mean,
-    - mode,
-    - or median

 #### Work on dataset with only intact rows
 Let's start with 1, and see how they all compare